-Vedic Astrology refers to Indian or Hindu astrology, a system that originated in ancient India, and was documented by sages in the Vedic scriptures.
-Also known as “Jyotish”-the science of light, Vedic astrology deals with astral light patterns that are thought to determine our destiny.
-The Sanskrit word derives from jyotis which means “light, brightness”.
-Jyotisha thus signifies the “science of heavenly bodies”.
+Vedic Astrology refers to Indian or Hindu astrology as system that originated in ancient India, and was documented by sages in the Vedic scriptures.
+Also known as “Jyotish”- the science of light, Vedic astrology deals with astral light patterns that are believed to determine our destiny.
+The Sanskrit word derives from jyotis which means ‘light, brightness’.
+Jyotisha thus signifies the ‘science of heavenly bodies’.

 Origin of astrology

 Vedic culture is extremely ancient, at least 5000 years old.
 Indian Astrology, called the Jyotish, is universal and timeless.
 Jyotisha is one of the most time-tested and oldest systems of astrology in the world.
-The genesis of Indian culture is rooted in the Vedic Hymns which date back before the dawn of civilization, and were preserved as they passed from father to son and Guru to disciple.
+The genesis of Indian culture is rooted in the Vedic Hymns which date back before the dawn of civilization, and were preserved as they passed from father to son, and Guru to disciple.
 In the Vedic system Moon rules the emotional nature.
-It is well known that the planets with their large magnetic fields and gravitational interaction with the Earth, affect it physically.
-The Indian astrology defines the actual traits of an individual, marital compatibility and the future based on the position of planets at the time and place of birth.
+It is well known that the planets with their large magnetic fields and gravitational field interacts with the Earth, affecting it physically.
+The Indian astrology defines the actual traits of an individual, marital compatibility and future based on the position of the planets at the time and place of birth.